SabineEmden/fm-order-summary-component/README.md

 ### Useful resources

 - [What do you name color variables?](https://css-tricks.com/what-do-you-name-color-variables/) by Chris Coyier for CSS-Tricks - I'm not alone in my struggle with semantic color names.
 This brief article list a number of different ways to name CSS custom properties for colors, with more tips in the comments.
+- [Accessibility of the section element](https://www.scottohara.me/blog/2021/07/16/section.html) by Scott O'Hara - This article convinced me to follow the recommendation of the Frontend Mentor HTML report and use a `<section>` element for the card component.

 ## Author